FEMA’S map adoption process typically takes between 18-24 months. Please review FEMA’s brochure, “Map Adoption Process,” for more details.

 Please note: Other than the 90-day Appeal Period, and 6-Month Adoption/Compliance Period, there are no specific timeframes for the steps in the timeline below.

 Important to Know:

-- Next Step: Open House meetings with Morris County residents will be scheduled
+- Next Step: Open House meetings with Morris County residents will be scheduled in early November

 - Morris County is currently in the “Community Review and Comment” period (non-technical feedback) – the 90-day Appeal Period has not yet begun

 - The 90-day Appeal Period is expected to begin in the Fall – please check this website for more details